 Depart Madrid for another beautiful Spanish city

-After breakfast in Madrid, a driver will pick you up at your hotel for the transfer to Atocha Train Station where you'll connect to your high-speed train to Barcelona—a journey of three hours.
+After breakfast in Madrid, a driver will pick you up at your hotel to transfer to Atocha Train Station, where you'll connect to your high-speed train to Barcelona—a journey of three hours.
 With comfortable reclining seats and the ability to get up and buy refreshments from the cafeteria on board if desired, this is an ideal way to travel longer distances in Spain.

 Day 8: Private Tour of Barcelona & La Sagrada Familia